PaperPrototype/Intro-Coding-and-Computers/2 - C/Lecture/english.md

 We are now going to learn a new language called C. This language is a *compiled* language (whereas Python was *interpreted*).

-A cmpiler program This just means our code is written as text that gets "compiled" into a program file of binary (`0` and `1`) instructions for the CPU.
+A compiler program This just means our code is written as text that gets "compiled" into a program file of binary (`0` and `1`) instructions for the CPU.

 Remember how functions work in Python?